 Laser-based treatments can improve dull skin without cuts, needles, or harsh peels.
 These are ideal if you’re dealing with brown spots and other types of pigmentation that don’t respond well to topical treatments.
-Some types of lasers also help stimulate collagen production to improve scars, lines, and other signs of aging.
+Some types of lasers also help stimulate collagen production to improve scars, lines, fade dark spots and other signs of aging.

 How lasers work